Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: KELT-15 as a Test Case

-We choose to analyze KELT-15 \citep{kelt15b} because it a relatively simple transiting Hot Jupiter system, but nevertheless has well-constrained parameters based on multiple ground based transit and radial velocity observations.
 KELT-15b was discovered by the the KELT (Kilodegree Extremely Little Telescope) survey \citep{kelt,kelt_south}.
 The KELT survey observations triggered on planet candidates and recommended them for follow up by their network of associated observatories.
-Therefore, each of these planets were observed by several ground based observatories through both relative photometry and radial velocity observations.
-These ground based observations came from several sources.
-Photometery was obtained from KELT-South \citep{kelt_south}, LCOGT \citep{lco}, PEST Observatory (owned and operated by TG Tan), and Adelaide Observatory (owned and operated by Ivan Curtis).
+Therefore, each KELT planet candidate was observed by several ground based observatories through both relative photometry and radial velocity observations.
+Photometry was obtained from KELT-South \citep{kelt_south}, LCOGT \citep{lco}, PEST Observatory (owned and operated by TG Tan), and Adelaide Observatory (owned and operated by Ivan Curtis).
 Radial velocity observations were provided by the CORALIE instrument at the ESO La Silla Observatory \citep{coralie} and and the Anglo-Australian Telescope (AAT) using the CYCLOPS2 instrument \citep{cyclops}.
-Sections 2.1 and 2.2 of \cite{kelt15b} provided details on the ground based photometry.
-Section 2.3 described the Spectroscopic Follow-up and radial velocity observations.
-KELT-15 was also observed by Transiting Exoplanet Survey Satellite \tess\ after its initial discovery, providing the means for a reanalysis to improve the precision on the system parameters.